whitestryder-labs/simple-inventory-app/README.md

      - supports update of 'description', 'price', and 'quantityInStock' attributes

 3. *Unit and Integration Tests*
-   - Unit tests are used to test the 'core' layer:
+   - Unit tests are provided for:
      - Domain Entities: IventoryItem, InventoryItemAccess
    - Integration tests are provided for:
      - API operations are tested using RestTemplate